-The 2023 Project would reduce the proposed open space, from 2,038 square feet under the 2022 Project to 865 square feet, which remains less than the 6,555 square feet required by the BVDSP and the Planning Code.
+The 2024 Project would increase the proposed open space, from 2,038 square feet under the 2022 Project to 2,885 square feet, which remains less than the 6,555 square feet required by the BVDSP and the Planning Code.
 The applicant is requesting the reduced open space area as a concession/incentive under the State Density Bonus Law, which was the same concession/incentive requested for the 2022 Project.

-The 2023 Project would not substantially increase the severity of impacts related to public services, parks, and recreation compared to the 2022 Project and would therefore not substantially increase the severity of the significant impacts identified in the BVDSP EIR nor would it result in new significant impacts related to public services, parks, and recreation that were not identified in the BVDSP EIR.
+The 2024 Project would not substantially increase the severity of impacts related to public services, parks, and recreation compared to the 2022 Project and would therefore not substantially increase the severity of the significant impacts identified in the BVDSP EIR nor would it result in new significant impacts related to public services, parks, and recreation that were not identified in the BVDSP EIR.